naragurgel/workout_prescription/README.md

 The reason for the cover photo to be dumbbells is mainly because dumbbells are a iconic symbol of strength training and fitness, which is the website's focus.
 The photo of dumbbells creates an immediate visual association with exercise, motivating and inspiring users to engage in their prescribed workouts and pursue a healthier lifestyle.

 ### Design Elements
-🚀 **merit & beyond**

-- list out the type of elements you want to use on your site, this will help you when choosing a framework and goes hand in hand when doing the wireframes.
-If you did something out of the ordinary, or think something was particularly clever, add a sentence and a screenshot or reference the file the code or css is in.

 > - desktop navigation
 > - mobile navigation